Julia Benati: Club career

 In 2016, Benati began playing with FC London in League1 Ontario.
 In 2016, she was named to the mid-season league all-star team that played the PLSQ All-Star team and was named a league Second Team All-Star at the end of the season.
 In 2017, she was named a league Third Team All-Star.
 In 2018, she was named a league First Team All-Star.
 In 2019, Benati was named the league's Midfielder of the Year and a First Team All-Star.
 In 2021, she once again was named the league's Top Midfielder and a First Team All-Star.
 In 2022, she became team captain and at the end of the season was named the league Most Valuable Player, Midfielder of the Year, and a First Team All-Star.

 In August 2022, Benati signed with Norwegian club Medkila in the top tier 1. divisjon.

 In January 2023, she signed with Portuguese club Valadares Gaia in the Campeonato Nacional Feminino.

 In June 2023, she returned to FC London, with her arrival delayed while she had to wait for the Portuguese Football Federation to approve her contract termination with Gaia.
 In 2024, she was again named the league Midfielder of the Year and a First Team All-Star.

 In January 2025, Benati signed with Ottawa Rapid FC in the Northern Super League, becoming the club's first ever signing, ahead of their inaugural season.
 On May 15, 2025, she scored her first goal in a 3-0 victory over Vancouver Rise FC.
+She featured mainly as a substitute for the Rapid, scoring three goals and adding one assist, in 23 appearances.

+On January 14, 2026, it was announced that Benati had signed with NSL side Halifax Tides FC for the 2026 season.
+On September 5, 2026, she scored from the midfield line in the fifth minute of stoppage time, to give her team a 1-0 victory over Vancouver Rise FC.